Brentwood and Red Bud CSO Elimination (12139)

 Prior to beginning construction, the contractor will need to submit a traffic control plan to MSD for approval.
 This plan will include information on where residents should park during access restrictions.
 MSD will hold a second public meeting after a contractor is selected and prior to beginning construction to inform residents about the traffic control plan and other construction details.

 The construction timeframe will depend on the type of work taking place on each property.
-MSD will hold a second public meeting after it has selected a contractor for this job.
+MSD will hold another public meeting after it has selected a contractor for this job.
 At that time, residents may speak directly with the contractor to get a better idea of anticipated construction timeframes for their property.

 Occasionally a contractor may experience unexpected delays during construction due to unforeseen soil conditions, unanticipated utilities, weather, etc. If you have questions about construction delays, please contact the project manager or call MSD’s 24-hour customer service number at 314-768-6260 and ask to speak with the project manager.